jdoleary/Spellmasons/docs/TasksCurrentPriority.md

+## Monday
+- Stats should be per player

 ## Bugs
 - Desync during ally turn (as seen in brad playthrough)
 - **important** Cache targeting from spells before sending it in a SPELL network message to prevent desyncs in multiplayer